aspose-cells/Aspose.Cells-Doc-md/italian/net/getting-started/aspose-cells-or-other-solutions/why-not-vsto/code-comparison-for-common-features-with-vsto/adding-new-worksheets-to-workbook-and-activating-a-sheet-in-vsto-and-aspose-cells/_index.it.md

 **Aspose.Cells**

-{{< highlight "csharp" >}}
+{{< highlight csharp >}}

- //Crea un'istanza di licenza e imposta il file di licenza
+ //Instantiate an instance of license and set the license file

-//attraverso il suo percorso
+//through its path

-Aspose.Cells.License licenza = new Aspose.Cells.License();
+Aspose.Cells.License license = new Aspose.Cells.License();

-licenza.SetLicense("Aspose.Total.lic");
+license.SetLicense("Aspose.Total.lic");

-//Specifica il percorso del file excel del modello.
+//Specify the template excel file path.

-string myPath = "Libro1.xls";
+string myPath = "Book1.xls";

-//Crea un'istanza di una nuova cartella di lavoro.
+//Instantiate a new Workbook.

-//Apri il file excel.
+//Open the excel file.

-Cartella di lavoro cartella di lavoro = new Cartella di lavoro(myPath);
+Workbook workbook = new Workbook(myPath);

-//Dichiara un oggetto foglio di lavoro.
+//Declare a Worksheet object.

-Foglio di lavoro nuovoFoglio di lavoro;
+Worksheet newWorksheet;

-//Aggiungi 5 nuovi fogli di lavoro alla cartella di lavoro e inserisci alcuni dati
+//Add 5 new worksheets to the workbook and fill some data

-//nelle celle.
+//into the cells.

- per (int i = 0; i< 5; i++){
+for (int i = 0; i < 5; i++){

                 //Add a worksheet to the workbook.